aakashbansal/Virtual-Standup-MeetingNotes-basic-mongoose-implementation/README.md

 The following project requires **Node.Js** and **NPM** to be pre-installed and the necessary path variables for **Node** and **NPM** should also be set-up already.

+Remote Mongo Client (MongoLabs) is employed to store data in the database.
+So, MongoDB is not required to be installed on the machine.

 Open the terminal/command-line :

 ```